92% of PLD'rs have no symptoms.

 What things cause liver cysts to grow?

-Caffeine and estrogen (false estrogens, xenoestrogens and phytoestrogens) all cause liver cysts to grow.
+Caffeine and estrogen (phytoestrogens, false estrogens, xenoestrogens) all cause liver cysts to grow.
 Additionally as a cystic liver enlarges, the metabolism of estrogen by-products is lessened.
 There are several types of estrogen.
 Estrogen by-product is one type of estrogen.
 I suspect that this is very in high in pregnancy and in cystic liver disease.
 The liver interprets estrogen look-a-likes as true estrogen and this triggers further liver cyst growth.
 Even hormones produced by the body can cause liver cyst growth.
 Caffeine and hormones cause liver cysts to enlarge.

 Individuals with massive liver cysts might consider alternatives to pregnancy.
 Pregnancy, hormone replacement therapy, and birth control pills all can cause cystic livers to enlarge.
 If one adds to this the caffeine PKD research by George and Judy Tanner that caffeine elevates PKD blood pressure and earlier PKD research on caffeine by Dr. Grantham, that caffeine also stimulates cyclic AMP causing cyst production to begin.
 Coffee ends up a big double whammy for individuals with PKD Polycystic Kidney Disease and PLD Polycystic Liver Disease.
 There are many exogenous estrogens in our environment.
 Some are man made, some are called natural yet main contain added estrogen to it; others are artificially added to foods, cosmetics, appearing in many unexpected places.